NHSDigital/nia-patient-switching-standard-adaptor/README.md

       export JAVA_HOME
       ```
       ```
-   5. sudo update-alternatives --config java
+   7. sudo update-alternatives --config java
-   6. sudo apt update
+   8. sudo apt update
    ```
-6. to install unzip run in the Ubuntu Terminal
+7. to install unzip run in the Ubuntu Terminal
    ```
-   1. sudo apt-get install unzip
+   sudo apt-get install unzip
    ```
-7. to install postgresql in the Ubuntu Terminal
+8. to install postgresql in the Ubuntu Terminal:
    ```
-   2. sudo apt install postgresql postgresql-contrib
+   sudo apt install postgresql postgresql-contrib
    ```

-8. WSL needs to be enabled in docker
+9. WSL needs to be enabled in docker

     1. open docker desktop/settings/resources/WSL INTEGRATION
     2. tick the box where it says "Ubuntu" or the name of your ubuntu terminal

 ## Licensing
 This code is dual licensed under the MIT license and the OGL (Open Government License).